COS301-SE-2023/Avalanche/Docs/user-manual.md

 On a graph, there are 3 items that can be interacted with.
 ![](https://astonmartin.sloththe.dev/isawesome/88cbbcec-3e2c-4ac5-a6a3-9d90217c5665.png)
 1. This is simply the graph title
 2. This is the legend for the data in the graph.
-You can hide and show certain items so you can refine your data visualization even more.
+You can hide and show certain items by clicking on them.
+This allows you to refine your data visualization even more.
    ![](https://astonmartin.sloththe.dev/isawesome/513f6e8c-4ad8-466f-a8ef-7a55d2bea2da.png)
-3. You can magnify into a graph, to make the data easier to see.
+3. You can magnify a graph to make the data easier to see.
    ![](https://astonmartin.sloththe.dev/isawesome/78fc303c-9ce0-451b-a1d7-3a03d0743dea.png)
 4. You can change the type of graph you want the data to be shown as, in the image below, we are going to show the data as a bar chart instead of a line chart.
    ![](https://astonmartin.sloththe.dev/isawesome/e87b0316-f114-40a4-b421-322c7461d6a0.png)